dalton-baker/DepRegAttributes/README.md

     //serviceCollection.AddTransient(typeof(IExampleService<>), typeof(ExampleService<>));
 }
 ```
-*Note: You must use `typeof()` arguments when doing this, you cannot pass an open generic as a generic argument.*
+*Note: You must use `typeof()` arguments when doing this, you cannot pass an unbound generic as a generic argument.*
-*Note 2: There is no analyzer support for open generics, failures will only appear at runtime.*
+*Note 2: There is no analyzer support for unbound generics, failures will only appear at runtime.*